silodec-ignacio/Outdoor-LED-Weighbridge/README.md

 This is a documentation detailing how to set an Outdoor LED panel for the SI Lodec Weighbridge.

+##  Displaying a simple text message on LED panel.

 Set up your raspberry pi and connect it to your LED panel.

 You'll need to clone the GitHub repository made by hzeller onto your Raspberry Pi: